onursak/Simple-Shell-Scripts/README.md

 This program finds max of integers that are given to the program as an input which is ended by "end" word.

 ## Third program:
 This program deletes files which have zero size in the given directory.
 If the directory is not given, program deletes empty files in the current directory.
-The directory paramater must be given as an paramater in the terminal like this: <br />
+The directory parameter must be given as an parameter in the terminal like this: <br />
 ```./prog3 /home/...```